Termination of Parental Rights in TX

 Speak to Our Fort Worth Family Law Attorneys

 All parents are given automatic rights of parentage once a child is born and the father’s paternity is not challenged.
 While there are benefits to having rights of parentage, there are many situations in which you may want to have those rights revoked from your ex-spouse, or in which you would actually like to voluntarily surrender them.
 Talk to our Fort Worth family lawyers about terminations if you would like to know more.
-You can start by calling (817) 435-4970 and asking for a free consultation.
+You can start by calling (817) 435-4970 and asking for a complimentary consultation.

 What are Parental Rights?